FusionAuth/fusionauth-site/_drafts/download-install-linux-tutorial.md

 - A 64-bit linux build of an RPM or Debian-based distribution.
 - A MySQL or PostgreSQL database

-Refer to the latest documentation on <a href="https://fusionauth.io/docs/v1/tech/">fusionauth.io/docs</a> for minimum versions.
+Refer to the latest documentation on [fusionauth.io/docs](https://fusionauth.io/docs/v1/tech/ "Visit FusionAuth Documentation") for minimum versions.
 If you don't yet have a database installed, do this first before you continue.

 ## Download and Install FusionAuth

 Start by going to fusionauth.io and logging into your account.
-(Use the <a href="/blog/2018/03/06/using-the-passport-setup-wizard/">FusionAuth Setup Wizard</a> to establish your account.)
+(Use the [FusionAuth Setup Wizard](https://fusionauth.io/blog/NEEDLINK/using-the-passport-setup-wizard/ "FusionAuth Setup Wizard post") to establish your account.)
 On your accounts page you will see your licenses.
 On the right side select the Download button.
 This will take you to the product download page.
 In this example we are installing onto Ubuntu Linux, so we will download the Debian packages.

 <img class="aligncenter size-full wp-image-8209" src="" alt="Download and Install FusionAuth Downloads" width="1200" height="591">